Mima-Business/mima-inline-js/README.md

 }
 ```

-## Parameters
+## Checkout Parameters

-Read about our parameters and how they can be used
+Read about our checkout parameters and how they can be used

 | Parameter | Always Required ? | Description                                                                                                                                                                           |
 | --------- | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |